International Student Orientation

 International Student Orientation is an essential part of the international student experience and is carefully designed to help launch you into a successful semester at Reed College.

-International Student Orientation (ISO) is required for all F-1 and J-1 visa holders.
+International Student Orientation (ISO) will take place from August 19 to August 20 and is required for all F-1 and J-1 visa holders.
 The program orients international students to the United States and Reed and also connects each student with an InterConnect peer mentor who will guide students through their first semester.
 There is no registration fee for the International Student Orientation; all activities and meals are free for participants.

 Please confirm your participation in International Student Orientation by completing the International Student Orientation registration form in IRIS, Reed's website for community members only.